 Choose one of these species believed to be extinct and do some research.
 Find out why they went extinct, and what evidence there is to support their possible continued existence.
 Describe what you find about the current status of the species.
 When doing this kind of research, it's important to report in an unbiased way.
-Don't let what you want to be true to affect what you write.
+Don't let what you want to be true affect what you write.
 You may finish your report with your own thoughts: Given the current data, do you think this animal still exists?

-Option 3: Renewable and Non-Renewable Sources
+Option 3: Renewable and Nonrenewable Sources

-Choose ten objects that are in the room with you as you are doing your school work.
+Choose ten objects that are in the room with you as you are doing your schoolwork.
 List the objects, and write down the materials they are made of.
 Make two lists or a chart with two columns: renewable and nonrenewable.
 Put each item (or part of the item) in its appropriate place on the chart.

-Choose two items from the "nonrenewable" list, and hypothesize the origin of them.
+Choose two items from the "nonrenewable" list, and hypothesize their origins.
 Do some research, and find out if your hypothesis was correct.

-If we are going to start taking steps to improve our environment, we need to know all of the factors involved.
+If we are going to start taking steps to improve our environment, we need to know all the factors involved.
 We need the experts in the different scientific disciplines involved in environmental science to share their knowledge.
 Economists and politicians, if they listen to the scientists, will make informed decisions.
 And you?
 You need to understand your role, the effects you have on the environment, and the effects humans as a species have had on the environment throughout history, so that you can take positive steps to ensure that your children and their children will have a place on this Earth.

-When you have completed the assignments for this lesson, submit your work for lessons 1 and 2 to your Oak Meadow teacher.
-Make sure your submission is organized and labeled correctly, and that complete lessons and assignments are submitted.
+When you are ready, share your work with your teacher, and include any questions you might have.
+Notify your teacher when your work is ready to be reviewed, and then continue to the next lesson.
 Feel free to share the list you generated for the Think About It prompt (regarding "The Tragedy of the Commons") or a summary of your discussion for extra credit.